 |home portfolio biography shop contact|

-Damian was the Featured Artist at Glasgow Print Studio September 2017, with Creatures as Endangered Species, which was very well received with good reviews.
+Damian is featured in the KELVINGROVE ART GALLERY exhibition LOVE PRINT celebrating Glasgow Print Studio’s 50th anniversary 18th Nov-12 March 2023.
+He was the Featured Artist at Glasgow Print Studio September 2017, with Creatures as Endangered Species, which was very well received with good reviews.

-Damian's work is available to purchase from the Glasgow Print Studio, the Billcliffe Gallery in Glasgow, UK, The Fotheringham Gallery, Bridge of Allan and the Green Gallery, Buchlyvie, Stirlingshire.
+Damian's work is available to purchase from the Glasgow Print Studio, Billcliffe Gallery in Glasgow, UK, Smithy Gallery, Blanefield G63 and the Green Gallery, Buchlyvie, Stirlingshire.
 Prices range from £100-£500.

 In representing animals, birds and insects I wish to convey my admiration for Nature.